Skip to content

 failuresOutcome eventsEvery applied failure-class event (network:failure, network:abort, network:cors, network:corruption, or any statusCode >= 500), grouped by rule, type, and status

-timelineEvery event in emission orderChronological audit trail with relative +Nms offsets and formatStepTitle() labels
+timelineEvery event in emission orderChronological audit trail with relative +Nms offsets and formatStepTitle() labels, plus phase, chunkIndex, connectionId, and replay mutationIndex when present

-meta, transports, failures, and timeline populate from outcome events alone and work on any run. ruleHits and skipReasons source from the debug stream, so add debug: true to your config when you want per-rule attribution and structured skip reasons in the report.
+meta, transports, failures, phases, connections, streamingReadiness, and timeline populate from outcome events alone and work on any run. ruleHits and skipReasons source from the debug stream, so add debug: true to your config when you want per-rule attribution and structured skip reasons in the report.

 formatReportJson, formatReportMarkdown, and formatReportHtml all consume the same ChaosReport and emit strings.
 The core package never writes to disk; pass the string to fs.writeFileSync or testInfo.attach in your test.